Book up until 25 September to get a 20% early bird discount

 Please note that the early bird discount will be applied at a later stage, when you receive the final invoice.
 The early bird discount is not cumulative with other discounts or promo codes, except for the EIPA member fee.

 Confirmation of registration will be forwarded to participants on receipt of the completed online registration form.

 Prior payment is a condition for participation.

-For administrative reasons you will be charged €150 for cancellations received within 15 days before the activity begins.
+For administrative reasons you will be charged € 50 for cancellations received within 7 days before the activity begins.
 There is no charge for qualified substitute participants.

-EIPA reserves the right to cancel the activity up to 2 weeks before the starting date.
+EIPA reserves the right to cancel the activity up to 1 week before the starting date.
 In that case, registration fees received will be fully reimbursed.
-EIPA accepts no responsibility for any costs incurred (travel, accommodation, etc.).

-A detailed conference programme should be available in September 2020
+A detailed conference programme should be available in September 2021